supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multiview-images.md

-# Groupe images in the labeling interface
+# Multiview images in the labeling interface

 ## Introduction

-In this tutorial, you will learn how to import grouped images to Supervisely using Python SDK and get the advantage of the grouped view in the labeling interface, which allows you to synchronize the view, zooming, panning and labeling of images in one group.
+This easy-to-follow tutorial will show you how to upload multiview images to Supervisely using Python SDK and get the advantage of the grouped view in the labeling interface, which allows you to label images quickly and efficiently on one screen.

 {% hint style="info" %}
 You can also import grouped images using [Import Images Groups](https://ecosystem.supervisely.com/apps/import-images-groups) app from Supervisely Ecosystem.